bskinn/tempvars/README.rst

 Further, any variables created within the managed context that match the ``TempVars`` filtering criteria are removed from the namespace upon exiting, ensuring these values do not spuriously contribute to following code.

-For convenience, all variables that were removed from the namespace at both entry and exit are stored with their values for later reference (see example code below).
+For convenience, all variables removed from the namespace at entry and exit are stored for later reference (see example code below).

 Due to the way Python handles non-global scopes, ``TempVars`` can only be used at the global scope. *Any attempt